 Full-time students can earn a computer networking degree in two years.
 The 62-credit online network administration degree covers the fundamentals of network security, routing and switching, and network design and documentation.

 Financial aid is also available at the community college.

 The Associate in Network Systems Administration degree from DeVry is an excellent foundation on which to build your career as a network systems administrator!
-Students get ready in building and maintaining a wide range of network systems in the pursuit of the online associate in network administration degree.
+Students get ready to build and maintain a wide range of network systems in the pursuit of the online associate in network administration degree.
 While it’s offered as an online associate program, students may also choose the blended format in earning the network systems administration degree.